Iasa-Global/btabok/pages/engagement_model/services.md

   - operating_model
 ---

+> "A service is a logical representation of a repeatable activity that has a specified outcome.
+It is self-contained and is a 'black box' to its consumers."
+**Open Group, Service-Oriented Architecture Ontology Version 2.0**

 # What is a Service

-*"A service is a logical representation of a repeatable activity that has a specified outcome.
-It is self-contained and is a 'black box' to its consumers."* - **Open Group, Service-Oriented Architecture Ontology Version 2.0**

 In the IT sector the term "service" is widely used in a number of contexts.
 In the context of this article, services are a way of